Apply for the Ashinaga Africa Initiative

 I do not have one of the required documents.
 What should I do?

 All of the required documents listed are necessary to apply, particularly proof of age and proof of the death of a parent.
-If you do not have a death certificate, then any other official document can be considered, including an obituary, a court record, or an official letter from a principal/local government official.
+If you do not have a death certificate, then any other official document can be considered, including a court record, affidavit, or an official letter from a local government official.

 I am from a French-speaking country but want to study in English.
 Can I still apply?